Monsanto says tests so far show commercial wheat seed free of GMO

 "All varieties are clean of this event in wheat.
 This is a critical development," said Monsanto Chief Technology Officer Robb Fraley in a conference call with reporters on Wednesday.

-Fraley said many testing methods used by others searching for the herbicide-tolerant trait were not 100 percent accurate for testing wheat and that the company is certain that its event-specific test is valid.
-In Washington, the U.S. Agriculture Secretary said the government has had three laboratories testing the wheat and was confident in its own results.
+Fraley said many testing methods used by others searching for the herbicide-tolerant trait were not accurate for testing wheat and its event-specific test was the only test that was valid.

 He said the company did not know what type of testing was used to determine that Monsanto's biotech wheat trait was present in the Oregon field.
 The company does not even know the particular wheat variety that was impacted as it awaits information from the USDA, he said.